Tips for Identifying and Thawing Frozen Pipes

 - Thaw enclosed pipes: If you don’t have easy access to a frozen pipe, start by turning up the heat in your house.
 If that’s not enough to get the water flowing, hold an infrared lamp against the wall where you think the frozen pipe is located.
 If worse comes to worst, you can hire a technician to cut a hole in the wall and access the plumbing on the other side.

 Hopefully, you can safely thaw your pipes and restore water flow with these tips.
 However, if a pipe bursts, shut off the main water line immediately to limit the damage.
-Then, call DKI Services and we can send a local DKI contractor to service your leak and perform any necessary water damage restoration.
+Then, call DKI Services and we can send a local DKI service provider to repair your leak and perform any necessary water damage restoration.